garycheung13/garycheung13-ux-portfolio/content/project/moment.md

 ---
 #### Summary

-Moment is a UX research & design project that explores the use of personal informatics for data collection and analysis.
-For this project, our team of four designers chose a topic that was personal to all of us -- academic stress.
-Special focus was placed on developing an accurate data collection strategy which would promote behavioral change.
+Moment is a **UX research & design project** that explores the use of personal informatics for data collection and analysis.
+For this project, our team of four designers chose a topic that was personal to all of us -- **academic stress.** Special focus was placed on developing an accurate data collection strategy which would promote behavioral change.

-We designed an wearable & companion app that quantifies the strength of various stress coping mechanisms in order to provide in-the-moment feedback on the user’s fluctuating stress levels.
-Users wear a wearable containing a heart rate sensor which shows interest in significant changes in heart rate and suggest a stress relief exercise, which the user will rate upon completion.
-Through repeated trials, the device will learn which exercises are most effective for that user and make better suggestions.
-Additional feedback is provided through a companion mobile app where they cab view visualizations of their heart as a way to judge the effectiveness of coping activities.
+We designed an **wearable & companion mobile app** that measueres the strength of various stress coping mechanisms in order to provide **in-the-moment feedback on the user’s fluctuating stress levels.** Users wear a wearable containing a heart rate sensor that shows interest in significant changes in the user's heart rate and suggests stress relief exercises, which the user will rate upon completion. **Through repeated trials,** the device will **learn which exercises are most effective** for that user and make better suggestions.
+Additional feedback is provided through a companion mobile app where they can view visualizations of their heart as a way to learn about their progress managing their stress.

-Through our proposed design, we aim to improve the user’s ability to identify which coping mechanisms are most effective for themselves.
+Through our proposed design, we aim to **improve the user’s ability to identify which coping mechanisms** are most effective for themselves.

 #### Objective